PierceWarburtonDS/IA_651_PierceWarburton_FinalProject/README.md

 ![image](https://github.com/PierceWarburtonDS/IA_651_PierceWarburton_FinalProject/assets/148472871/361ffdc9-9f74-422f-87b8-04ca8afc29fc)

-The first step of the analysis was manipulating the data for later ingestion into various algorithms.
+As it so happens nothing much of interest was learned from this step, most of the variables were visibly well distributed.
+Such is the journey od data analysis.
+Once visual inspection was complete the data was manipulated for later ingestion into various algorithms.
 The variable of interest as stated above was Location which was given as either "Ground Plane" or "Above Ground".
 This was changed to 0 and 1 respectively.
 The predictor variables were then choosen and added to a seperate dataset along with the augmented Location variable.
 The predictor variables were, with some exceptions, all the behavior features.
 Climbing and Foraging were discarded given both their obvious baised to ground or tree and the analysis of their relative distribution in respect to Location.
 See Table 1 below for exact values in both columns.